 If you are new to the party scene, meeting people and especially attractive guys can be intimidating.

-Fortunately, parties are the perfect place to relax and hook up with guys if you do it right.
+Fortunately, parties are the perfect places to relax and hook up with guys if you do it right.

-But maybe you’ve been to a few parties and haven’t seen any results.
+But maybe you’ve been to a few parties and things didn’t go exactly the way you planned?

 What do you say?
 What do you do?
-Why no one is trying to chat you up?
+Why no one is trying to chat me up?
 Am I not pretty enough?

 Talking to anyone for the first time can be intimidating, and doing it with someone you find attractive is even more challenging.